 The earbuds last me an average of three hours per charge, slightly under the estimated four hours, but considering that I listen to music at 80% volume, three hours is a decent amount of battery life.
 The case holds enough power for an extra two charges, giving me a total of nine hours, but users who listen to music at lower levels can expect up to 12 hours.

 But where the Sennheiser Momentum True Wireless shines is in the sound quality.
-Lush and velvety with decent bass and excellent sound separation, I daresay these are one of the best sounding true wireless earbuds in the market right now.
+Smooth with decent bass and excellent sound separation, I daresay these are one of the best sounding true wireless earbuds in the market right now.
 If you’re not a fan of the sound, Sennheiser does include an in-app equaliser for you to tinker with.

 Of course, the sound can change based on the tips you use.
 I personally switched out the stock black ones for a pair of third-party silicon tips but I reckon isolation could be improved even better by using a pair of foam tips like those made by Comply.